-As well as being able to visit the tower for the best views across the city, it also has a revolving restaurant to dine at.
-We had one of our favourite romantic meals here at the tower’s 360 The Restaurant.
-The food is delicious, with a mix of fresh sea food, steaks and other local classics.
+As well as visiting the CN tower (those views!), it also has a revolving restaurant to dine at.
+We had one of our favorite romantic meals here at the tower's 360 The Restaurant.
+The food is delicious, with a mix of fresh seafood, steaks, and other local classics.
 Definitely one for a special occasion.

 The Ripley's Aquarium of Canada is located just round the corner from the CN Tower and is one of the best we've been to.
 It has more than 20,000 exotic sea and freshwater specimens from more than 450 species.
 We love the underwater world a lot, especially after all our scuba diving experiences in Koh Tao in Thailand, and the Komodo National Park.